neuoy/KSPTrajectories/CONTRIBUTING.md

 ## Consider the workload

 As mentioned, none of us get paid to work on this project.
 Please consider this, when you try to suggest features that take a lot of work.
-Sometimes the idea might even be the best idea in the world - but there is simply noone who could implement it.
+Even the best idea in the world might not be implemented, simply because there is nobody around with the time to implement it.

-Try to asses how much work a feature would be, and state that in your suggestion.
+This shouldn't prevent you from making it in the first place, but try to asses how much work a feature would be, state that in your suggestion, and don't be too disappointed if it's doesn't get implemented.

 What would be best, of course, is to implement the feature yourself and submit a pull request!
 We have a guide for new contributors [right here](#how-to-contribute).